hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 or with the keyboard short cut (Ctrl+Alt+I for Windows, Option+Command+I for Macs).
-For the rest of the lesson (and course) you will be writing and executing code through code chunks, and you can type any notes in the main body of the document (*refer to the lecture video about using the Source vs. Visual editor*).
+For the rest of the lesson (and course) you will be writing and executing code through code chunks, and you can type any notes in the main body of the document.

 The first chunk is almost always your set up code, where you read in libraries and any necessary data sets.
 Here we will execute our set up